 The answer is yes and no!
 In this post, we detail when such documentation is required and weigh in on why it is always recommended to cruise with a passport.

-Do I Need a Passport to Go on a Cruise?
+Do You Need a Passport to Go on a Cruise?

 If you are traveling internationally for a cruise, the answer is more clear cut.
 Yes, you will need a passport.
-A passport is required for all international flights.
+A passport is necessary for all international flights.
 Passports are required for any U.S. citizen whose cruise embarks or disembarks in a foreign country.
-Further, passports are also required for cruises that begin and end in different locations (open loop cruises).
+Further, passports are also necessary for cruises that begin and end in different locations (open loop cruises).

-For U.S. citizens, a passport is not required for closed loop cruises.
+However, for U.S. citizens, a passport is not essential for closed loop cruises.
 A closed loop cruise is a cruise that begins and ends in the same U.S. port.

-On these closed loop cruises, a birth certificate and a government issued ID are the only forms of documentation required in addition to a valid boarding pass.
+On these closed loop cruises, a birth certificate and a government issued ID are the only forms of documentation you will need in addition to a valid boarding pass.
 The birth certificate must be the original or a certified copy with the raised seal.
 A photocopy will not be permitted and will cause you to be denied boarding at the terminal.